-The wheeled mobile robot was made as my engineer project in 2013.
-The main reason why I build this platform was need to do tests of localization algorithms.
-The mobile platform can be used mainly in inspection tasks like a monitoring of some area.
-However, advanced sensory system of robot provides a significant universality.
-Moreover, robot equipped with a manipulator can be used to manipulation or transport with load and unload.
+The wheeled mobile robot has been created in 2013.
+The main reason why I have built this robot was the need to do tests of localization algorithms.
+The mobile robot can be used mainly in inspection tasks to keep an eye on the specific area.
+However, the advanced sensory system of robot provides a significant universality.
+Moreover, the robot equipped with a manipulator can be used in manipulation or transportation tasks.

-- Four wheeled construction and every wheel driven independly
+- Four-wheeled construction and every wheel is driven independently

-- Change direction of move by different side speeds of wheels, similary like in a tanks.
+- Change the direction of the move by different side speeds of wheels, similarly to tanks

-- Low located center of gravity of mobile platform.
+- Low located center of gravity of the mobile robot

-- To allows to easy develop of project it should have components structure.
+- To improve development efficiency it should have components structure.
 The main modules should be following:

 - power supply module,